OpenMendel/MendelImpute.jl/docs/src/man/painting.md

 The goal here is to create a `Dict{key, value}` where each key is a sample ID and the value is the population code.
 This will be used for both the [paint](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.paint) and [composition](https://openmendel.github.io/MendelImpute.jl/dev/man/api/#MendelImpute.composition) function.

-Here the population origin for different samples are encoded in weird subfolder directory way.
+Here the population origin for different samples are stored in sub-directories.
 We process them into the desired dictionary structure.

 ```julia